ohzecodes/flowerAI/README.md

 # Flower AI
-An Artificial Intelligence website to identify flowers
+An Artificial Intelligence software to identify flowers

 ## Overview